VikParuchuri/surya/README.md

 - `--images` will save images of the pages and detected text lines (optional)
 - `--max` specifies the maximum number of pages to process if you don't want to process everything
 - `--results_dir` specifies the directory to save results to instead of the default
-- `--math` uses a specialized math detection model instead of the default model.
-This will be better at math, but worse at everything else.

 The `results.json` file will contain a json dictionary where the keys are the input filenames without extensions.
 Each value will be a list of dictionaries, one per page of the input document.
 Each page dictionary contains: